-Mr Eshaan Singh was appointed as independent chairman.
+Mr. Eshaan Singh was appointed as independent chairman.
 Although King IVTM recommend that the chairman of the Board should not be a member of the Committee, the Board agreed that due to the experience of Charles Mostert, he be appointed as a member of the Committee.
-The committee comprises Eshaan Singh (chairman), Charles Mostert and Mohamad Bassam Al Mojarkesh.
+The committee comprised Eshaan Singh (chairman), Charles Mostert and Mohamad Bassam Al Mojarkesh, who resigned in 26 April 2023.